Billionaire Profile

 Founded Superior Pools

-Founded a commercial swimming pool staffing and management business.
+Founded commercial swimming pool staffing and management company at age 17.

 1989